lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 puts total # yeah!!
 ```

 In the beginning, we'll force you to write `return` keyword explicitely at the end of your methods, in order to make sure **you control what your methods return**.
-Please understand that `puts` is just a way to test your code outputting stuff on the terminal.
+Please understand that `puts` is just a way to test your code outputting stuff on the terminal, nothing more.